sebamacchia/deepfakes/readme.md

 Hi, you will learn here how to make deppfakes.
-We will use the implementation of the paper that make on of the author ...
+We will use the implementation of the paper that make one of the authors dd